top of page

 Eluned Mansell

-With more than 20 years’ experience in the sector, Eluned has specialised in designing and delivering large-scale national and international programmes, including Oak National Academy, Teach First’s Training Programme, the English national curriculum, and a performing arts collaboration between The Juilliard School and Nord Anglia Education.
+Eluned specialises in designing and delivering large-scale national and international programmes, including Oak National Academy’s curriculum resources, Teach First’s Training Programme, the English national curriculum, and a performing arts collaboration between The Juilliard School and Nord Anglia Education.
 Her work focuses on practical implementation: building resources, professional development and delivery models that help teachers adopt effective approaches at scale.
+Eluned holds an MEd in education leadership and management.
+Beyond her education roles, she sings with the CBSO Chorus and is a trustee of Services for Education, which provides music education and education advisory services in Birmingham.

 SUPPORTERS & FUNDERS